LukeMathWalker/cargo-px/README.md

 # modified any of the files tracked by `git` in version control
 git diff --quiet HEAD || (echo "The code-generated crates are stale.
 Re-run 'cargo px check locally and commit the results" && exit 1)
 ```

+## Known issues

+### MacOS

+If you're using a macOS machine, you probably want to [disable gatekeeper notarisation for your terminal](https://apple.stackexchange.com/questions/403184/disable-gatekeeper-notarisation-check-without-disabling-sip/403185#403185).

+Every time you execute a binary for the first time, Apple [executes a request over the network to their servers](https://sigpipe.macromates.com/2020/macos-catalina-slow-by-design/).
+This becomes an issue for `cargo-px`, since it must compile your generator and then execute it: the generator binary is "new", therefore it incurs the penalty of this notarisation check.
+The magnitude of the delay depends on the quality of your connection as well as on Apple's servers performance.
+On a good Internet connection, I consistenly observed 100/150ms delays, but delays in the order of seconds have been reported as well.
+Fun aside: if you're working without an Internet connection, Apple skips the check entirely and lets you execute unverified binaries without any complaint.

 ## License